 How to use dried pears

 Dried pears make a healthy snack to eat out of hand.
 8 to 12 pieces are the equivalent of 1 whole pear.
-We call this “pear candy” and it is our favorite dried fruit.
+We call this “pear candy” and it is our favourite dried fruit.
 The texture is gummy and chewy, full of sweet pear goodness.

 You can snip the pear slices with scissors into raisin size pieces and use them in muffins, granola, trail mix, and cookies.
-They can be used any where that you would use raisins or dried cranberries.
+They can be used anywhere that you would use raisins or dried cranberries.